opentracing-contrib/java-p6spy/README.md

 modulelist=io.opentracing.contrib.p6spy.TracingP6SpyFactory
 tracingPeerService=token_database
 traceWithActiveSpanOnly=true
+traceWithStatementValues=true
 ```
 * `tracingPeerService` is used to set the `peer.service` value as defined [here](https://github.com/opentracing/specification/blob/master/semantic_conventions.md).
 * `traceWithActiveSpanOnly` in case you only want to trace calls when there is an active span;
+* `traceWithStatementValues` in case you want to trace calls with values of prepared statement. :warning: this can cause data leaks / security issues;

 `spy.properties` is set globally to all instrumented connections.
 This can be limitating especially in environment accessing many databases.
-To overcome this, you can optionally set the `tracingPeerService` and `traceWithActiveSpanOnly` in the jdbc url :
+To overcome this, you can optionally set the `tracingPeerService`, `traceWithActiveSpanOnly` and `traceWithStatementValues` in the jdbc url :
 ```
-jdbc:p6spy:mysql://localhost/tk_db?tracingPeerService=token_database;traceWithActiveSpanOnly=true
+jdbc:p6spy:mysql://localhost/tk_db?tracingPeerService=token_database;traceWithActiveSpanOnly=true;traceWithStatementValues=true
 ```
 This will override `spy.properties`.